-The Hall of Mirrors is the most famous one at Versailles.
-This 70 meters long hall has 17 arcade mirrors located directly opposite 17 windows overlooking the gardens, a series of fabulous glass chandeliers, statues, and a beautifully painted ceiling.
-It’s honestly quite crowded most of the time, but you’ll still manage to get an idea of its grandeur.
+HALL OF MIRRORS – This is the most famous room Versailles.
+This 70 meters (almost 230 feet) long hall has 17 arcade mirrors located directly opposite 17 windows overlooking the gardens, a series of fabulous glass chandeliers, statues, and a beautifully painted ceiling.

-At the end of the Hall of Mirrors, the Salon of Peace and the Salon of War are also a must see, as well as Louis XIV beautifully decorated Grand Apartments and the Queen’s private apartments.
+SALON OF PEACE AND SALON OF WAR – At the end of the Hall of Mirrors, they both are a must see, together with Louis XIV beautifully decorated Grand Apartments and the Queen’s private apartments.

-The State Apartments – a series of 7 rooms that were used for official purposes – are beautifully decorated in Italian style, with marble panelling and painted ceilings.
+STATE APARTMENTS – A series of 7 rooms that were used for official purposes, beautifully decorated in Italian style, with marble panelling and painted ceilings.

-The gardens and the fountains are splendid.
-Unless you are on a guided tour of the gardens, a map is absolutely necessary or else you’ll get lost and end up missing the nicest bits (I really liked the Colonnade Grove).
+GARDENS AND FOUNTAINS – They are truly splendid.
+Unless you are on a guided tour of the gardens, a map is absolutely necessary or else you’ll get lost and end up missing the nicest bits, such as the Colonnade Grove.
 Throughout the gardens, a stereo system plays subtle, beautiful classic music that will accompany your visit, making it all the more special.